Xscape (building)

-Xscape is a brand name for buildings developed by X-Leisure, now part of Land Securities.
+Xscape is a brand name for buildings developed by X-Leisure, now part of Landsec in England.
 Typically they contain a real snow indoor ski slope, leisure facilities and related shops.
-As of 2017, there are two members of the chain, located in Milton Keynes, Buckinghamshire and Castleford, Yorkshire (both in England).
+As of 2017, there are two members of the chain, in Milton Keynes and Castleford.
 A former member in Scotland has been sold.
 Xscape Milton Keynes and Xscape Yorkshire were designed by FaulknerBrowns Architects.